-Recommended prior knowledge: Admission requirements: Basic knowledge about distributed systems as offered, e.g., by the course DSG-IDistrSys or similar knowledge.
-Dependend on the topic of the specific course, additional knowledge as discussed in DSG-SOA-M or DSG-DSAM-M may be required (ask if in doubt before enrolling in the course) none Module Introduction to Distributed Systems (DSG-IDistrSys) - recommended Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester
+Recommended prior knowledge: Admission requirements: Basic knowledge about distributed systems as offered, e.g., by the none course DSG-IDistrSys or similar knowledge.
+Dependend on the topic of the specific course, additional knowledge as discussed in DSG- SOA-M or DSG-DSAM-M may be required (ask if in doubt before enrolling in the course) Module Introduction to Distributed Systems (DSG-IDistrSys) - recommended Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester

-Module Units

-Selected Readings in Distributed Systems 2,00 Weekly Contac

-Mode of Delivery: Lectures and Seminar Hours

-Lecturers: Prof. Dr. Guido Wirtz, Scientific Staff Praktische Informatik

-Language: English

-Frequency: every semester

-Learning outcome:

-c.f. overall module description

-Contents:

-c.f. overall module description

-Literature:

-c.f. overall module description

-Examination

-Coursework Assignment and Colloquium / Duration of Examination: 20 minutes

-Duration of Coursework: 4 months

-Description:

-Oral examination about the topics discussed during the term with a special

-emphasis on those topics, the examinee has presented during the course in her

-or his short presentations or their essay.
-The language for the oral examination is ;

-English.

-Students are assumed to read a set of papers during the semester which are

-introduced at the beginning of the semester and present the content of at

-least two papers in a short outline talk (10 minutes maximum) as basis for the

-discussion among the participants during class.
-Additionally, each student writes ${\bf r}$

-an essay (8 pages) that describes the essentials of one of the research topics

-discussed during class and relates this topic to the overall theme of the selected

-readings course.
+Module Units Selected Readings in Distributed Systems Mode of Delivery: Lectures and Seminar Lecturers: Prof. Dr. Guido Wirtz, Scientific Staff Praktische Informatik Language: English Frequency: every semester Learning outcome: c.f. overall module description Contents: c.f. overall module description 2,00 Weekly Contac Hours Literature: c.f. overall module description - Examination Coursework Assignment and Colloquium / Duration of Examination: 20 minutes Duration of Coursework: 4 months Description: Oral examination about the topics discussed during the term with a special emphasis on those topics, the examinee has presented during the course in her or his short presentations or their essay.
+The language for the oral examination is English.
+Students are assumed to read a set of papers during the semester which are introduced at the beginning of the semester and present the content of at least two papers in a short outline talk (10 minutes maximum) as basis for the discussion among the participants during class.
+Additionally, each student writes an essay (8 pages) that describes the essentials of one of the research topics discussed during class and relates this topic to the overall theme of the selected readings course.

 3 ECTS / 90 h Module DSG-Sem-M Master Seminar in Distributed Systems Masterseminar zu Verteilten Systemen (since SS20) Person responsible for module: Prof. Dr. Guido Wirtz Contents: This module is intended to offer an in-depth study of specific topics in distributed systems that go well beyond the topics discussed in DSG-DistrSys-M, DSG-SOA-M or DSG-DSM-M. We try to close the gap between 'standard' lecture topics often dealing with the (required) basics and the state-of-the-art related to a specific research question regarding distributed systems in general, SOC and SOA, server-side middleware, process languages, as well as questions w.r.t. standard conformance, interoperability and correctness based on 'ground-breaking' as well as up-to-date research papers from international journals and/or conferences.
 Learning outcomes: Students will learn how to read and work on research papers, how to present their essence as an outline talk to colleguages (students) and how to guide discussion sessions based on scientific talks.
 Students will be able to classify and compare results from papers in the context of a specific research question.
 Moreover, students will become proficient in the developments of the specialized research area that is the topic of the particular course.
 Remark: The seminar will regularly be taught in English. prerequisites for the module: none Recommended prior knowledge: Admission requirements: Basic knowledge about distributed systems as offered, e.g., by the none course DSG-IDistrSys-B oder DSG-DistrSys-M or similar knowledge.
+Dependend on the topic of the specific seminar, additional knowledge as discussed in DSG-SOA-M or DSG-DSAM-M may be helpful (ask if in doubt before enrolling in the course)